awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 Aliases make it easier to identify a KMS key in the AWS Management Console\.
 You can use an alias to identify a KMS key in some AWS KMS operations, including [cryptographic operations](#cryptographic-operations)\.
 In applications, you can use a single alias to refer to different KMS keys in each AWS Region\.

 You can also allow and deny access to KMS keys based on their aliases without editing policies or managing grants\.
 This feature is part of AWS KMS support for attribute\-based access control \(ABAC\)\.
-For details, see [Using ABAC for AWS KMS](abac.md)\.
+For details, see [ABAC for AWS KMS](abac.md)\.

 In AWS KMS, aliases are independent resources, not properties of a KMS key\.
 As such, you can add, change, and delete an alias without affecting the associated KMS key\.